- Application Opens: Aug. 1, 2023

 - Have a minimum cumulative GPA of 3.0 on a 4.0 scale

-- Submit three letters of reference through the application system.
-The three required references should be from 1) current or previous professor, 2) work supervisor and 3) professional colleague.
+- Submit three letters of reference through the application system – the three required references should be from 1) current or previous professor, 2) work supervisor and 3) professional colleague.
+Letters of recommendation must be on letterhead, signed by the letter writer, and include his/her contact phone number and email address.

 - Complete all sections of the application